FRC Decries Failure of NNPC, CBN, FIRS, Others to Respond to Enquiries - THISDAYLIVE

 The acting Chairman of the Commission, Victor Muruako, who cried out for support and compliance when the Senate Committee on Finance invited all revenue generating agencies in the country for a briefing on the state of affairs of the agencies under the parliamentary oversight of the Committee, called out the agencies for ignoring FRC’s enquiries.

-He said: “We write letters upon letters to all revenue generating agencies to intimate us of their financial dealings as per revenue generated but they don’t respond to any of our requests.
+According to him, “We write numerous letters to all revenue generating agencies to intimate us of their financial dealings as per revenue generated but they don’t respond to any of our requests.

-“We are not impostors, we are authorised by the letters of the Fiscal Responsibility Act of 2007 to look into their books as regards how much is generated and how much remittances are made to the Treasury Single Account.
+“We are not impostors, we are authorised by the letters of the Fiscal Responsibility Act of 2007 to look into their books as regards how much generated and how much remittances made to the Treasury Single Account (TSA).
 But they don’t respond as at when due.

-“At times, it takes as long as six months before they will even respond and when they respond, they leave out the main details that we are looking for, which is how much revenue is generated and how much is remitted and retained as stated in the establishment acts.”
+“At times, it takes as long as six months before they will even respond, and when they respond, they leave out the main details that we are looking for, which is how much revenue generated and how much remitted and retained as stated in the establishment acts.”

-Muruako said that one of the major duties of the Fiscal Responsibility Act is to prevent revenue leakages, urging the Senate to enforce the duties of the commission so as to avoid revenue leakages.
+Muruako said one of the major duties of the Fiscal Responsibility Act is to prevent revenue leakages, urging the Senate to enforce the duties of the commission so as to avoid revenue leakages..

 Murako came to the Senate briefing with all the directors of the Fiscal Responsibility Commission.